George Carlin was the last person you’d expect to have anything to say about white papers.

 Carlin’s brilliance was sometimes clouded by his profanity.
 But more often than not, I find myself agreeing with his sentiments.

 For example: “Don’t just teach your children to read.
 That’s not the most important thing.
 Also teach your children to question what they read.
 Teach them to question everything.”

-(There’s debate about his exact phrasing, but he certainly put forth this idea.)
+(There’s some debate about his exact phrasing, but he certainly put forth this idea.)